veeenu/eldenring-practice-tool/TROUBLESHOOTING.md

 instead of the latest stable release.
 This is an automated release with the very latest changes, intended for faster issues feedback cycles.
 Don't use it otherwise!

-## Where are all the key bindings?
+## How can I change the key bindings?

 You can customize the default ones or add your own by editing `jdsd_er_practice_tool.toml` with your favorite text editor.